ericmok/shadowclasses/README.md

 <div align="center">
-  <h1>shadowdomize</h1>
+  <h1>Shadow Classes</h1>
 </div>

-Associates html5 templates with classes and injects them as shadow dom.
+Lightweight utilty that associates html5 templates with classes and injects them as shadow dom when declared.

 Inject shadow dom into html so that presentation markup stays in shadow dom and semantic markup stays in light dom.

 ####Example